hojat-gazestani/Cloud/GCP/Corsera/GCP-Core Infrastructure.md

 * Infrastructure as a Service
 * provides raw compute, storage, and network, organized in ways that are familiar from physical data centers

-### qus1
+### qus
 * What kind of customer benefits most from billing by the second for cloud resources such as virtual machines?
   * Customers who create and run many virtual machines

-### qus2
+* qus2
   * Services and APIs are enabled on a per project basis.

-### qus3
+* qus3
   * Choose a fundamental characteristic of devices in a virtualized data center.
     * They are manageable separately from the underlying hardware.
     * They use less resources than devices in a physical data center.
     * They are more secure.
     * They are available from anywhere on the Internet.